-8The APS Gazette publishes names of individuals engaged by, or promoted in, the APS.
+9The APS Gazette (APS Jobs, 2023) publishes names of individuals engaged by, or promoted in, the APS.
 A small number of names are excluded for national security reasons.
-See https://www.apsjobs.gov.au/s/gazette.
-The authors are happy to share this data upon request.
+The authors are happy to share these data upon request.

-9The OnoMap family of software tools is widely used in research for the classification of names.
-See www.onomap.org for more details.
+10The OnoMap family of software tools is widely used in research for the classification of names; Onomap (2022).

-10Non-European' means those names that are not Anglo, Celtic or European including those that can not be classified.
+11 Non-European' means those names that are not Anglo, Celtic or European including those that can not be classified.